 2. Maintain a Record of Your Injuries

-Regardless of whether you believe you have been injured, you should always seek medical attention immediately after an accident.
+Regardless of whether you believe you suffered injuries, you should always seek medical attention immediately after an accident.
 Some injuries take hours or even days to fully manifest, such as traumatic brain injuries and soft-tissue neck or spinal injuries.
 Only a medical professional can accurately diagnose internal and “unseen” injuries, and a complete medical record from the time of the accident forward is essential evidence to support any future claims.

 3. The Insurance Company Is Not on Your Side

-If your accident has caused you to suffer long-term injuries or disabilities, you may require ongoing medical treatments and rehabilitation.
+If your accident caused you to suffer long-term injuries or disabilities, you may require ongoing medical treatments and rehabilitation.
 However, insurance companies may try to cut their costs by denying or limiting medical claims.
-They may assert that certain treatments were unnecessary, or that the medical professional overcharged for their care.
-The true cost of injuries is therefore often minimized in the effort to limit liability.
+They may assert that certain treatments were unnecessary or that the medical professional overcharged for their care.
+The true cost of injuries is, therefore, often minimized in the effort to limit liability.

 Even in cases where you may be the insurance company’s own customer (such as when you have been involved in an accident with an uninsured driver, or you have the same insurance provider as the at-fault driver), the insurance company is not on your side.
 Insurance companies are usually owned by shareholders, and their first priority is protecting profits for them.
 The insurance adjuster’s job is to achieve the smallest settlement possible.
 They are working to protect the insurance company’s interests, not yours.

-Some insurance companies will offer quick settlements, before damages can even be fully known, in the effort to minimize claim payouts.
-Therefore do not mistake “efficiency” as compassion.
-Be cautious about accepting the first offer, or any offer without getting independent counsel first.
+Some insurance companies will offer quick settlements before damages can even be fully known, in the effort to minimize claim payouts.
+Therefore, do not mistake “efficiency” for compassion.
+Be cautious about accepting the first offer or any offer without getting independent counsel first.